HEFTIEProject/zarr-benchmarks/docs/index.md

 ![Write time vs compression ratio for a dense segmentation with blosc-zstd and zstd the best compressors and compression ratios reaching around 60](assets/image_type/dense_write.png)
 ![Write time vs compression ratio for a sparse segmentation with blosc-zstd the best compressor and compression ratios reaching over 2000](assets/image_type/sparse_write.png)

-Again the "blosc-zstd" compressor provides the best compression ratios, but the effect of choosing a different compressor is even more pronounced.
+For the sparse segmentation (bottom panel) again the "blosc-zstd" compressor provides the best compression ratios, but the effect of choosing a different compressor is even more pronounced.
+For the dense segmentation (middle panel) the "zstd" compressor provides the best results.
 With the dense segmentation compression ratios for blosc-zstd reach around 60, whereas for the sparse segmentation compression levels of over 2,000 are reached.